lionelchg/PlasmaNet/docs/source/launch_training.rst

          amsgrad: False                   # Use AMSGrad variant from paper 'On the convergence of Adam and Beyond'

-Now, let's define our losses.
+Now, let's specify our losses.
 Many losses are defined in ``PlasmaNet/PlasmaNet/nnet/model/loss.py``, but the ``ComposedLoss`` is probably the most convenient one as it allows you to use all the other losses with a weight for each one, each component being detailed in the outputs and in TensorBoard (and even the gradients of the losses if you want).
-The weights name should correspond to the argument name of each individual subloss.
+The weights name should correspond to the argument name of each individual loss.

 .. code-block:: yaml